MowAlon/MHD25/ReportWithDynamicFiltersREADME.md

 # Report with Dynamic Filters

 This is a powerful tool that can help you (and your users who love quick, interactive reporting) find specific records or collections of records based on your specific needs.
+Its power is in how it easily builds interactive filters for the users to click instead of requiring them to build them into a standard Report or List View.
 It's not perfect, but it's pretty awesome.

 ![screenshot](/README_images/ReportWithDynamicFilters.png)